camunda/camunda-docs/docs/guides/utilizing-forms.md

 Within Forms, we have the option to add text fields, numerical values, checkboxes, radio elements, selection menus, text components, and buttons.

 :::note
-Within Camunda Platform, you can also analyze [embedded forms](https://docs.camunda.org/manual/latest/reference/forms/embedded-forms/).
+Within Camunda Platform, you can also utilize [embedded forms](https://docs.camunda.org/manual/latest/reference/forms/embedded-forms/).
 :::

 In the properties panel on the right side of the page, view and edit attributes that apply to the selected form element.
 For example, apply a minimum or maximum length to a text field, or require a minimum or maximum value within a number element.
 In this case, we have labeled the field, described the field, and required an input for our email message.